enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/01-prepare-tenancy/prepare.md

 4. Once the Compartment in task 2 has been created, it will appear in the list of compartments.

 5. Locate the **OCID** column for the compartment you just created.
-Hover over the partially displayed OCID and click the *Copy* link.
+Hover over the partially displayed OCID and click the <ins>Copy</ins> link.
 Store the value in a text file for later use.

     ![Copy compartment OCID](images/compartment-ocid.png)

-## Task 2: Create an API key
+## Task 2: Create an Auth token and collect info

 1. Click the profile avatar in the top right corner of the console and select **My profile**